-Traditionally, the annual edition of the Laws of the Game is published by FIFA, in the four official languages (English, French, Spanish and German), immediately succeeding the International Football Association Board Meeting.
+It is FIFA's custom to publish the annual edition of the Laws of the Game in its four official languages (English, French, Spanish and German) soon after the meeting of the International Football Association Board.

-This latest edition of the Laws of the Game contains the amendments and the explanations of the decisions taken by the International F.A.
-Board at its meeting in London on 27 February 1993.
+This new edition of the Laws of the Game contains amendments and explanations to the decisions reached by the International F. A. Board at a meeting held in Scotland on 4 March 1995.